Please Read this page fully and carefully. It has important and new information.

 At the same time, those occupying the hut with a reservation are expected to extend backcountry hospitality to those visiting the hut.
 We often have parties who have become cold or wet stop to dry off at the hut.
 Help them get squared away.
 Wendy would approve.

-Guides should contact the Team at bmah49 AT hotmail.com or at accwhistler AT gmail.com for rates and booking availability.
-Please ensure that you copy both parties on your email to improve your chances of success.
+Guides should contact the Team at accwhistler AT gmail.com for rates and booking availability.
+Please ensure that you have all requisite information to improve your chances of success.

-Payment for an exclusive booking must be received in full and a full list of the persons attending the hut attached before the hut is considered fully booked.
+Payment for an exclusive booking must be received in full and a full list of the first and last names of the persons attending the hut attached before the hut is considered fully booked.

 Please note that up to four ACC Whistler members may be in attendance on any weekend as custodians, regardless of an “exclusive” booking.